jmg/crawley/doc/source/example.rst

 Pypi Example
 -----------------------------------

-Let make a scraper that extract data from the pypi's front page
+Lets make a scraper that extract data from the pypi's front page

 http://pypi.python.org/pypi

 Supose that we want extract data from the packages table and store it in a database.

-Firts at all we need to start a new crawley's project.
-In this case it will be called pypi_packages
+First at all we need to start a new crawley's project.
+In this case it will be called pypi_packages.

 .. code-block:: bash